A phase transition for the probability of being a maximum among random vectors with general iid coordinates: The effect of the distribution

-\begin{remark} \normalfont For any fixed $k$ the decay of $p_{k,n}=q_{k,n}$ is sub-linear in $n$ as $n \to \infty$ (see \eqref{eq:continuous_fixed_k_asymptotics}).
+and the asymptotic result $q_{k,n}^{(p)} \to p^{k}$ for fixed $k$ as $n \to \infty$. \begin{remark} \normalfont For any fixed $k$ the decay of $p^{(U)}_{k,n}=q^{(U)}_{k,n}$ is sub-linear in $n$ as $n \to \infty$ (see \eqref{eq:continuous_fixed_k_asymptotics}).
 In contrast, $p_{k,n}^{(p)}$ decays to zero exponentially fast, whereas $q_{k,n}^{(p)}$ converges to a positive constant.
-The result is intuitive because for any fixed $k$ the number of possible vectors in the binary case is finite, and the vector $(1,..,1)$ (with $k$ coordinates) appears at least once $P$-a.s. as $n \to \infty$.
+The result is intuitive because for any fixed $k$ the number of possible vectors in the Bernoulli case is finite, and the vector $(1,..,1)$ (with $k$ coordinates) appears at least once $P$-a.s. as $n \to \infty$.
 A strong maximum may exist only if this vector appears at most once, an event with an exponentially small probability in $n$.
-Any occurrence of this vector is a {\it weak} maximum, yielding a positive probability not depending on $n$, $P\big(X_i^k = (1,..,1)\big)=p^k$. \end{remark}
+Any occurrence of this vector is a weak maximum, yielding a limit positive probability not depending on $n$, $P\big(X_i^k = (1,..,1)\big)=p^k$. \end{remark}

-\begin{remark} \normalfont While \eqref{eq:binary_p_k_n} is an exact combinatorial formula for $p^{(p)}_{k,n}$, it is not straightforward to analyze the behaviour of this combinatorial formula as $n\to\infty$ when $k$ is determined as a general function of $n$.
-Theorem \ref{thm: main result1} gives us the asymptotic result for $p_{k,n}$ as $k,n \to \infty$ without relying on the exact expression. \end{remark}